mbarkhau/lexid/README.md

 Just as an example of why lexical ordering is a nice property to have, there are lots of software which read git tags, but which have no logic to parse version strings.
-This software can nonetheless order the version tags correctly using commonly available lexical ordering.
+This software can nonetheless order the version tags correctly using commonly used lexical ordering.
 At the most basic level it can allow you to use the UNIX `sort` command, for example to parse VCS tags.